Skip to main content

 Now that you’ve started your new client, you need to add the certificate and key to your Access Server:

-• Download the generated certificate (from the link on the confirmation page or from the client’s details page).
-You’ll download a ZIP file that includes both the certificate and the key.
+1. You can download the generated certificate (from the link on the confirmation page or the client’s details page).
+The certificate and key are in a ZIP file.

 chown openvpn_as:openvpn_as /etc/ssl/certs/gldap.crt